flexcompute/tidy3d-faq/_faqs/how-to-debug-ssl-communication-issues.md

 ```
 If this doesn't work, proceed with the rest of this guide.

+## Step 1: The Recommended & Most Secure Solution

+The most robust and secure solution is to have your IT department add the Tidy3D SSL certificate to your system's trust store.
+This allows your machine to verify our servers' identity correctly without disabling security features.

+**Action**: Please ask your network administrator to whitelist the API endpoint `https://tidy3d-api.simulation.cloud` and install the following root certificate [https://github.com/flexcompute/tidy3d/blob/develop/tidy3d/web/api/cacert.pem](https://github.com/flexcompute/tidy3d/blob/develop/tidy3d/web/api/cacert.pem)

+If these steps do not resolve your issue, please contact our support team and provide the logs from the commands you have tried.

-## Step 1: Verify Your Environment and Connectivity
+## Step 2: Verify Your Environment and Connectivity

 Before changing any settings, let's make sure you can reach the Tidy3D servers.